revaturelabs/hydra-batch-service/README.md

 - Trainee
 - Trainer

-More detailed information about located on the wiki
+More detailed information located on the wiki page